IAmAKiwi/CS180Team-Project/README.md

 - **Run ServerClientIOTestCases**: It will automatically connect to the running server and run the tests using IO.
 - **Ending test**: Server must be forced to stop at this point.
 Normally it automatically saves on forced stop.
 Future versions will include a GUI to stop the server.
+- **Potential issues**:
+  - If the server is not running, the test will fail.
+  - Many test methods depend on previous tests to run successfully.
+The @Order tag will help with this.
+Do not run methods individually out of order.
+  - Running the test multiple times in a row will cause it to fail.
+Server must be reset to purge the data.
+  - If server is not run without arguments it will save the data to a file.
+This can cause issues if the test is run multiple times.
+It is recommended to run with arguments.

 ## Dependencies